 Use CAPSENSE™ for:

-The CAPSENSE™ middleware Library supports operation with fourth-generation and fifth-generation of CAPSENSE™ HW.
-CAPSENSE™ HW enables multiple sensing capabilities on PSoC™ devices including the self-cap (CSD) and mutual-cap (CSX) capacitive touch sensing solutions, inductive sensing, impedance measurement, and other features.
+The CAPSENSE™ middleware Library supports operation with fourth-generation, fifth-generation and fifth-generation LP of CAPSENSE™ HW.
+CAPSENSE™ HW enables the multiple sensing capabilities on PSoC™ devices including the Self-Capacitance (CSD) and Mutual-Capacitance (CSX) capacitive touch sensing solutions, inductive sensing (ISX), impedance measurement, and other features.

 Middleware access available the CAPSENSE™ HW block through the corresponding peripheral Driver: